|Category||Administration and Management|

 - The University of Otago Sexual Violence Support and Prevention Centre.

-- ensuring that students are informed of this policy, related resources, and education programmes
+- ensuring that staff and students are informed of this policy, related resources, and education programmes

 - ensuring those covered by this policy have access to information and training to prevent sexual misconduct through appropriate programmes that may include, but not be limited to, bystander intervention, resistance education, and consent education

-- integrating training and educational opportunities regarding sexual misconduct into key student activities during orientation, enrolment and at other times of the academic year, and
+- integrating a diverse, inclusive and culturally-appropriate range of training and educational opportunities regarding sexual misconduct into key student activities during orientation, enrolment and at other times of the academic year, and

 - integrating prevention and disclosure training and education regarding sexual misconduct into employee induction processes and other training and courses for staff.